-Deferred tax relating to items recognized outside profit or loss is recognized outside profit or loss i.e., either in other comprehensive income or in equity.
-Deferred tax items are recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
+Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss ie., either in other comprehensive income or in equity.
+Deferred tax items are recognised in correlation to the underlying transaction either in other comprehensive income or directly in equity.